hacker-h/youtube-telegram-downloader/README.md

 2. Send the bot a link to a video you want to be downloaded, e.g. a Youtube URL.

-3. Choose `Download Best Format`.
+3. Choose `Download Best Format` or `Select Format`.

-4. Choose `Audio`.
+4. Choose `MP3` for audio or `MP4` for video.

-5. Choose `Google Drive`.

-6. Watch the bot downloading, converting and uploading your video.
+5. Watch the bot downloading, converting and saving your file to the local storage directory.

-To be updated according to the implemented features..
+6. Access your downloaded files in the `./data` directory on your host system.

+## Configuration

+### Environment Variables

+- `BOT_TOKEN`: Your Telegram bot token (required)
+- `TRUSTED_USER_IDS`: Comma-separated list of user IDs allowed to use the bot (optional, defaults to allowing anyone)
+- `LOCAL_STORAGE_DIR`: Directory where downloaded files are stored (default: `/home/bot/data` in container, mapped to `./data` on host)

+### Docker Compose Configuration

+The `docker-compose.yml` file includes:
+- Volume mount for persistent storage: `./data:/home/bot/data`
+- Environment variable for storage directory: `LOCAL_STORAGE_DIR=/home/bot/data`

 ## Features